EXPLAINER: What to expect from China’s party congress

 BEIJING (AP) – China’s ruling Communist Party will hold a twice-decade national congress from Sunday, at which Xi Jinping is expected to receive a third five-year term as undisputed leader of the party’s government and military. the world. second largest economy.

 The course of events surrounding the event is shrouded in secrecy, as is typical in China’s authoritarian one-party state.
-But the congress, the 20th in its more than 100-year history, is expected to produce a new set of leaders, handpicked by Xi, who has no terms and has not named a successor after ten years in the top spot.
+But the week-long congress, the 20th in its more than 100-year history, is expected to produce a new set of leaders, handpicked by Xi, who has no terms and has not named a successor after a decade in the top spot.

 The 96 million-member party is led by a Central Committee and a Politburo.
 Their top cadres, now number seven, make up the powerful Politburo Standing Committee.

-Note: This story has been corrected to say that the new leadership will likely be unveiled the day after the Congress closes, not during the closing session.